oraclekid12/rulebook2024/content.md

 simultaneously.
 If the stolen blood causes the striking vampire to have more blood than their capacity, the excess drains off immediately.

+**Destroy Equipment:** This effect burns an equipment card of the opposing minion.
+If there is more than one piece of equipment on the opposing minion, the striking minion chooses which one is burned.
+The equipment can still be used up to the point at which the destroy equipment strike resolves.
+The effect may specify destroy weapon instead of equipment, in which case a weapon must be chosen.

+**Steal Equipment:** This effect is like destroy equipment, except that instead of being burned, the equipment card is moved to the striking minion.
+The stolen equipment may not be used by the bearer during the current round of combat.
+The equipment is kept by the stealing minion after combat ends.

 <details>
 <summary>EXAMPLE</summary>